DrPaulBrewer/gridvoting/README.md

 The gridvoting software module is designed to separate various concerns and manage the overlap of concepts.
 A primary concern is data transformation between different tasks.
 The VotingModel and related Markov chain require a probabilistic vector space of dim number_of_alternatives.
 Plotting occurs in a rectangular area.
 The alternatives then also need to have coordinates within a rectangular area.
-Utility functions for the alternatives might also depend their coordinates.
-If the alternatives' coordinates are not equivalent to a complete rectangular grid, then there might need to be an embedding function from some smaller space into the rectangular area.
+Utility functions for the alternatives might also depend on their coordinates.
+If the alternatives' coordinates are not equivalent to a complete rectangular grid, then there needs to be an embedding function from some smaller space into the rectangular area in order to communicate the results from the Markov chain calculation to the plotting routines to the viewers' screen.

 The various concepts are coordinate grids, shapes within a grid, defining a voting simulation, and calculating the stationary distribution of the simulation by a GPU-based MarkovChain calculation.
 For example, one can have a voting simulation without a grid, or one can have a simulation where